 - 15Five’s Engagement+ exceeds traditional employee engagement surveys with its evidence-based and innovative approach.
 Our templates (ready to use out of the box) rigorously measure what matters—employee engagement and thriving—by looking at the elements that create the environment for people and organizations to reach their full potential.

-- Your job as an employee is to provide honest answers and context if applicable.
-You can rest assured knowing that your identity will never be revealed to anyone in your company.
-We're here to help bring change to your company.
+- Regarding Engagement+, your job as an employee is to provide honest answers and optional contextual feedback.
+Rest assured: your identity will never be revealed to anyone in your company.
+We're here to help bring change to your company!
 Change comes when people feel safe to share, and psychological safety is a component of this feature.